logo

 Before renting to an applicant, property managers and landlords typically conduct a background check and credit check, and they’ll need your social security number to do so.
 Note that there’s no reason to provide a copy of your social security card; your social security number is sufficient.

 Speaking of credit checks, before filling out an apartment application, it’s a good idea to know your credit score.
-Understanding whether you have good credit or bad credit can help you decide whether you need a co-signer or guarantor to help strengthen your application.
+You will have to provide your landlord with a credit report detailing your credit history.
+Most landlords are looking for prospective tenants with a good credit score.
+Understanding whether you have good credit or bad credit can help you decide whether you need a co-signer or guarantor to help strengthen your application and prove that you can make rent payments.
 The good news is that it’s easy to check your credit online, and we’ve got an article that explains how to rent with bad credit if you find that you have a poor credit score.

 Proof of Income